Chrinkus/libsxc/README.md

 # libsxc

-C library of types and tools written as needed
+I keep finding myself re-writing some of these types and functions in different scenarios.
+I'm gathering them all together here to keep them together and tested.